sekka1/managedkube.com/_posts/2019-02-27-k8sbot-pod-logs.md

 keywords: kubernetes k8sBot pod logs
 ---

-Getting the pod logs into you Slack channel is easy now.
+Getting the pod logs into your Slack channel is easy now.
 No more cutting and pasting from `kubectl` to Slack.
 You can directly ask `k8sBot` to fetch the logs for you and post it to the channel.